 Under the SSIS Lookup Transformation connection type section, we selected the OLE DB Connection manager because we use this table as a reference.

-If you are using any cache file (.caw), then use the Cache Connection Manager.
+If you use any cache file (.caw), use the Cache Connection Manager.
 Please refer to the Full Cache Mode article to understand How to perform these operations using a Cache File.

 Click on the connection Tab of the SSIS lookup transformation